Halle Institute for Economic Research: Research

 The other dimension of the matrix consists of four research departments:

 Financial Markets

 Research in this department centres on institutional changes in Europe's financial markets.
 The department analyses the causes and consequences of banks’ international expansions, the link between market structures in banking and aggregate (financial) stability, contagion effects on international financial markets and the role of the financial system for the real economy.

+Labour Markets

+The Department of Labour Markets studies key issues in labour economics, with a particular focus on employment, labour productivity, wage formation, and inequality, and how educational choices shape labour market outcomes.
+In addition, the department examines processes of structural change caused by the decarbonization of the economy, shifts in global trade patterns, or technological progress.
+The department analyzes these topics empirically using microeconometric methods.